×

-Upgrade to Angular 7 in a few steps
+Upgrade to Angular 7 in few steps

 Angular 7 is the perfect platform for the professional development of modern applications.
 Staying up to date with the latest version is very important.
 In its current version 7, it is more powerful than ever, and it is very easy to master the basics.
 Upgrading to Angular 7 just couldn’t be easier.
 We’re going to present you a short, 9-step plan that’ll enable you to upgrade your current Angular version to Angular 7.